 Interested in working with us?Please check this page regularly as all vacancies are added here.
 Read about help you can offer local to you at a Puppy Training Satellite or Support Groups.
 For advice on becoming a Dog Trainer read here.

-You will be part of our busy Aftercare team, providing support to our partners in their home once they have been matched with their Canine Partners.
+You will be part of our busy Aftercare team, providing training and support to our partners in their home once they have been matched with their Canine Partners.
 We give on-going support to every partnership, ensuring they are long-lasting, happy and healthy.
 Each partnership receives a minimum of 7 visits in the first year and at least 2 visits annually, until the dog retires.
 For more information on the Aftercare support we provide, please visit our website http://www.caninepartners.org.uk/aftercare-retirement

 Ideally you will have experience of training dogs using positive reward based methods and will have empathy for a wide range of people, including those with a disability.
 We welcome applications from those with commitment to excellence and an ability to demonstrate a passion for their work.